kanennn/kanennn/README.md

 ***
 end of entry 1

+***
+there is nothing else to say.
+🥒Larry is dead now.

+🍅Bob wept.

+Keep it up, baby!

 <!--
 **kanennn/kanennn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.